cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 1. The environment variables in different processes will be different.
 The entry script will be loaded by the rendering process and the main process at the same time, do not use the editor interface that only exists in a single process in the entry script.

-2. There are two ways to configure the key of `config`: one is for a single platform configuration, and the key is filled in as **platform plugin name** (available in the editor menu bar **Extensions -> Extension Manager -> Built-in** To view the platform plug-in name); one is the configuration for all platforms, the key is filled in as `*`.
+2. There are two ways to configure the key of `config`: one is for a single platform configuration, and the key is filled in as **platform plugin name** (available in the editor menu bar **Extensions -> Extension Manager -> Internal** to view the platform plug-in name); one is the configuration for all platforms, the key is filled in as `*`.
 These two configuration methods are mutually exclusive, please do not use them in the same build extension package.

-Example:
+The detailed interface definition is described as follows:

 ```ts
 declare type IConfigs = Record<Platform | '*', IPlatformConfig>;